dargaCode/Thwartski-Tf2-Hud/trunk/thwartski_switcher/thwartski_README_release_notes.txt

 //					        CHANGE LOG
 //-------------------------------------------------------------------

-	1) Added support for a "last weapon used" command for players who don't want to use the two button swapping system.
+	1) Added support for a "last weapon used" functionality for players who don't want to use the two button swapping system.

+	2) Broke keybinds into two sections: two-button swapping (recommended), and Valve-style swapping.

-	2) Fixed a mistake in the demoman config which was reordering the weapon slots.
+	3) Fixed a mistake in thwartski_wepswapper_demo.cfg which was reordering the weapon slots.

-	3)
+	(If you liked having sticky launcher as primary, you can always change the slot order).

-	Thanks to Archer for feedback!
+	Thanks to Lane for feedback!

 //-------------------------------------------------------------------
 //						PREVIOUS VERSIONS